Stevenfavour/Linuxfundametal0/README29.md

 * Staging: The stable, tested code is then deployed to a production-like environment.
 This Staging environment is designed to closely mimic the real Production environment.
 The goal is to perform final, comprehensive quality checks (manual testing, performance testing, user acceptance testing) in an environment that is as close to live as possible without impacting actual end-users.

 * Production: This is the final step: releasing the final, verified version of the code to the end-users.
-The code is now live and accessible by the public or the target audience.
+The code is now live and accessible to the public or the target audience.

 ![](/Img29/14.png)

 The image above shows a remote repository with two branches:

-`staging` is used for staging environment while `main` is commonly used for production environment.
+`staging` is used for the staging environment, while `main` is commonly used for the production environment.
 This is the most important branch where codes are deployed from to Live environments.

 ### Understanding Deployment Strategies
 Here is an explanation of each strategy: